mvilain/ansible-haproxy/README.md

 state as before they were halted.
 If any storage was allocated on any of the nodes, it will be there when you restore the demo VMs unless you destroy and re-instatiate new VMs.

+## Updates

+3/14/21 This project has been updated to reflect the most current version of virtualbox and to use ansible roles managed on github.